watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 - `model_parameters_stop_sequences`: Stop sequences are one or more strings which will cause the text generation to stop if/when they are produced as part of the output.
 Stop sequences encountered prior to the minimum number of tokens being generated will be ignored.
 The list may contain up to 6 strings.
 Defaults to ["\n\n"]
 - `model_parameters_temperature` : The value used to control the next token probabilities.
 The range is from 0.05 to 1.00; 0 makes it _mostly_ deterministic.
 - `model_response`: The text generated by the model in response to the `model_input`.
-- `session_history_ai_format`: the session history variable formatted for the ai model.
+- `session_history_ai_format`: The session history variable formatted for the ai model.
 - `verbose`: Boolean variable that when `true` prints debug output from the assistant.
 Defaults to `false`.
 - `watsonx_api_version` - watsonx api date version.
 It currently defaults to `2023-05-29`.
-- `watsonx_project_id`: You **MUST** set this value to your own [a project ID value from watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html).
+- `watsonx_project_id`: You **MUST** set this value to your own [project ID value from watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html).
 Typically, this is a [sandbox project id](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/sandbox.html) that is automatically created for you when you sign up for watsonx.ai.

 ### Preview the sample actions